-- In the application navigator, expand the WebLogic Domain folder. - Right-click WLS_SOAWC, and select Web Services > Policies. - Select a policy and click Export to File. - Open the file with a text editor and search for local-optimization to identify the value.
+- In the navigator, expand the WebLogic Domain folder. - Right-click WLS\SOAWC, and select Web Services > Policies. - Select a policy and click Export to File. - Open the file with a text editor and search for local-optimization to identify the value.
 This property supports the following values: - on: Local optimization is used in the attached policy, and the policy is not applied at run time. - off: Local optimization is not used in the attached policy, and the policy is applied at run time. - check-identity: If a JAAS subject exists in the current thread, local optimization is used.
 Otherwise, local optimization is not used.

-For information on the default local optimization settings for security policies, see Oracle Fusion Middleware Security and Administrator's Guide for Web Services.
+For information on the default local optimization settings for security policies, see Oracle Application Server Web Services Security Guide.